lowrycito/handbook/pages/study-manual-general-handbook-4-leadership-in-the-church-of-jesus-christ.md

 will also have opportunities to provide leadership in Church meetings and activities.
 In addition, you may give important service through councils.
 These can include presidency meetings, ward council meetings, and others.
-Sections 4.3 and 4.4 provide guidelines for effective councils.
-Details about specific council meetings are provided in chapter 29.

 Your consecrated service requires a sacrifice of time, but do not neglect your own needs and the needs of your family.
 Seek the guidance of the Holy Ghost to